 In 2002 Nancy received a Getty Research Fellowship and in 1999 a Winterthur Fellowship, both to pursue her research on the Byrdcliffe Colony in Woodstock, New York.
 In 2006 she received a Paul Mellon Centre Fellowship and a Harry Ransom Center Research Fellowship for research for her upcoming exhibition on Bloomsbury Art in America, scheduled for December 2008, and grants from the Wolfsonian, Huntington-British Academy, Winterthur, Center for Craft, Creativity and Design, and the Ragdale Foundation for a book in progress entitled Shared Dreams: Collaborative Partnerships of the Arts and Crafts Movement.
+In 2011-'12 she received fellowships from Winterthur and the Hagley Museum for her JapanAmerica research.

 Nancy received her BA from Connecticut College and her MA in art history from Williams College.
 She worked at the Williamstown Art Conservation Center, the Williams College Museum of Art, and at Christie’s Auction House in New York before coming to Cornell.